“Quirky, sexy and heartwarming – a story of

 my eyes were closed.
 I really should have

-, I thought, drifting off to sleep.
+just stayed in bed today, I thought, drifting off to sleep.

 My eyes were open before I realized